qm994/typescript-microservice/README.md

 # typescript-microservice
 This is Typescript application built with docker, kubernetes etc and deployed on AWS

-The propject has been hold off since I joined athenahealth as a new employee recently and planning to get back to it in 2021 August
+The propject has been hold off since I joined athenahealth as a new employee recently and planning to get back to it in 2021 August.

+## Update

+I restart to work on this project on 06/20/2021 and I am planning to finish and deploy to production before 10/01/2021 considering I am having a full time job now.

 # Resources Backend